 There is no ideal formula for drafting a perfect confirmation template, but undertaking the following steps will definitely bring you closer to it.

-Enclose product photos and names
+Include product photos and names

 Speaking about online shopping or booking, it is very helpful to add images in the confirmation email, reminding which items are included in the order.
-At least, it minimizes the number of angry customers who forget how on Earth they’ve managed to spend so much money.
-Jokes aside, showing the item one more time, you make sure that both you and the client understand each other correctly.
+It also reduces confusion and support tickets later.

 Include billing summary and shipping info (if relevant)